 Abhijnan REJ is a security analyst, researcher, and consultant.
-He focuses on Asian security and geopolitics, Indo-Pacific defense policies, the intersection of technology and international security, and geopolitical risk, futures, and trends.
+He focuses on Asian security and geopolitics, Indo-Pacific defense policies, the intersection of science and technology and international security, and geopolitical risk, futures, and trends.
 A trained mathematician, Rej has also worked on mathematical physics, economic policy, finance, and technology in course of a unique 16+ year career that sets him apart from his peers globally.
 Author of more than 30 research papers, reports, and briefs, and more than 330 media articles and essays, his analytical work on international security issues is deeply informed by disparate intellectual perspectives.
-He is currently working on a book on contemporary India’s strategic environment, to be published by Penguin Random House India later in 2022.
+He is currently working on a book on contemporary India’s strategic environment, to be published by Penguin Random House India.

 Rej was previously Security and Defense Editor at The Diplomat and Director of Research at Diplomat Risk Intelligence, the magazine’s research and consulting division.
 He was also a Senior Fellow in the Strategic Studies Programme at the Observer Research Foundation, New Delhi, India’s leading public policy think tank.